kjaymiller/es-seattle-terry-stops/readme.md

 ## How this repo works.
 This dataset loads the data via [Socrata](https://dev.socrata.com) and ingests it into elasticsearch.

 Mappings are translated based on the columns provided.
-Any mutations will be annotated in [data_change_notes.md](./data_change_notes.md) reasoning below.

-**[Note]** other mappings may be defined in Elasticsearch based on this information and not listed in this repository.
+Any mutations will be annotated in [data_change_notes.md](./data_change_notes.md)

 ## Requirements
 - Python 3.6+ (though 3.7+ is supported)